-We rochambeaued, and I handed him a list of everything needed for the project, and he was on his way to Home Depot.
+We rochambeau’d, and I handed him a list of everything needed for the project, and he was on his way to Home Depot.
 Again, unthrilled.
 Meanwhile, I Googled how to wallpapering 101 and found some great tutorials on YouTube.
-Gawd I love the internet.
+Gawd, I love the internet.
 It looked easy enough.
 Slap on some paste, press, and smooth, right?

 Once your walls are dry, draw a vertical plumb line using the level and pencil.
 Measure the height of the wall from floor to ceiling.
 Add 4″-5″ to the length to allow for final trimming.
 Cut your paper.

-Prior to hanging, the first strip, we found it best to measure out the second panel based on the repeat.
+Before hanging the first strip, we found it best to measure the second panel based on the repeat.
 Line the pattern up and cut the second panel.

 Before you apply the wallpaper paste, be sure to check the directions.
 Some wallpapers require you to add the paste to the back of the paper.
 Some are pre-glued.
 This particular paper requires you to roll the paste onto the wall.

-After the how to wallpaper crash course, we set up shop in the foyer.
+After the how to wallpaper 101 crash course, we set up shop in the foyer.
 I became the cheerleader slash assistant.
 Here goes nothin’.
 Now, I have this horrible reaction of laughing when I’m scared, nervous or someone gets hurt.
-To boot, The Boy is full of dry sarcasm which can make me laugh even harder.
-When he sang, “fat guy in a tiny room”, I almost peed.
+To boot, The Boy is full of dry sarcasm, making me laugh even harder.
+When he sang “fat guy in a tiny room,” I almost peed.
 Tears streaming down my face, laughing.
 The first panel of wallpaper went up, and it looked a-mazing!
 Even more sweat and swearing ensued.
 Uh dude, calm yourself…besides you’re doing great!

 Carefully hang the first panel to the wall using the plumb line as your guide.
 Sweating and swearing will ensue…completely normal.
-Once you have the paper in place, smooth it out carefully with your hand and then with the wallpaper smoother to remove any bubbles.
+Once the paper is in place, smooth it out carefully with your hand and then with the wallpaper smoother to remove any bubbles.